-Transfer students seeking a Lipscomb degree must satisfy the Bible requirement based on the number of hours they will eventually earn at Lipscomb, as specified below:
+Transfer students seeking a Lipscomb degree must satisfy the Bible requirement based on the number of credit hours they initially transfer to Lipscomb, as specified below.
+If the listed content is met, other approved Bible courses must be taken.

-Transfers who will earn 33-59 credit hours at Lipscomb must complete two Bible courses: Bible 1073 and 1083 or approved Bible credit courses as determined by program requirement.
+Students who transfer 67-93 credit hours to Lipscomb must complete two Bible courses at Lipscomb: Bible 1073 or 1083 or 1093; and LUEG 3xn3.

-Transfers who will earn 60-79 credit hours at Lipscomb must complete three Bible courses: Bible 1073, 1083 and 1093 or approved Bible credit courses as determined by program requirement.
+Students who transfer 47-66 credit hours to Lipscomb must complete three Bible courses: Bible 1073 or 1083 and 1093; and LUEG 3xn3.

-Transfers who will earn 80-93 credit hours at Lipscomb must complete four Bible courses: Bible 1073, 1083, 1093 and LUEG 3xn3 or approved Bible credit courses as determined by program requirement.
+Students who transfer 33-46 credit hours to Lipscomb must complete four Bible courses: Bible 1073, 1083, 1093, and LUEG 3xn3.

-Transfers who will earn 94 or more credit hours at Lipscomb must complete the full Bible requirement, as described above or approved Bible credit courses as determined by program requirement.
+Students who transfer 32 or fewer hours to Lipscomb must complete the full Bible requirement, as described above or approved Bible credit courses as determined by the Associate Dean for Undergraduate Bible.